jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 		 matrices form a free group of rank 2.

 rotations.lisp: Proved every matrix in the free group is a rotation in R3.

+supportive-theorems.lisp: Theorems about symbol name of array2p which
+                          were initially developed by Eric Smith of Kestrel Institute for 1-d arrays.
+			  I've extended them to 2-d arrays.

+hausdorff-paradox.lisp : In proogress (proof of Hausdorff paradox)